hydra3333/unified_diff_patcher/README.md

 (`.patch` or `.diff` files) to source files, with intelligent line ending preservation and edge case handling.

-Unified Diff Patcher may be helpful on Windows, which does not have a native `patch` utility, eg when you ask AIs such as Claude or ChatGPT to provide a .diff file for program updates - i.e. 'short' output vs a long fully updated source - hopefully extending time to the next AI chat limit being reached.
+Unified Diff Patcher may be helpful on Windows, which does not have a native `patch` utility.

 ---